9 Interesting Things the Movie Matrix Teaches about the Human Mind

 2 – Your Mind Makes It Real

-Again in the training program scenes, Neo falls while trying to jump across the buildings inside their jump program and when he wakes up in the real world he sees blood coming from his mouth, so he says “I thought it was not real”.
+Again, in the training program scene, Neo falls while trying to jump across the buildings inside their jump program and when he wakes up in the real world he sees blood coming from his mouth, so he says “I thought it was not real”.

 To this Morpheus responds by saying “Your mind makes it real”.